-The Convention has been signed and ratified by all of the Contracting Parties to the original Oslo or Paris Conventions (Belgium, Denmark, the European Community, Finland, France, Germany, Iceland, Ireland, the Netherlands, Norway, Portugal, Spain, Sweden and the United Kingdom of Great Britain and Northern Ireland) and by Luxembourg and Switzerland.
+The Convention has been signed and ratified by all of the Contracting Parties to the original Oslo or Paris Conventions (Belgium, Denmark, the European Union, Finland, France, Germany, Iceland, Ireland, the Netherlands, Norway, Portugal, Spain, Sweden and the United Kingdom of Great Britain and Northern Ireland) and by Luxembourg and Switzerland.

 The OSPAR Convention entered into force on 25 March 1998.
 It replaces the Oslo and Paris Conventions but Decisions, Recommendations and all other agreements adopted under those Conventions will continue to be applicable, unaltered in their legal nature, unless they are terminated by new measures adopted under the 1992 OSPAR Convention.
 Working languages of the Convention are English and French.

 Contained within the OSPAR Convention are a series of Annexes which deal with the following specific areas:

 - Annex I: Prevention and elimination of pollution from land-based sources;

 - Annex II: Prevention and elimination of pollution by dumping or incineration;

 - Annex III: Prevention and elimination of pollution from offshore sources; and

 - Annex IV: Assessment of the quality of the marine environment.